 You then need to download this file.
 This is updated software that will allow you to overlock your mouse.
 You need to extract this file to your desktop or somewhere you can find it.
 This is why we had you install Winrar previously.

 If you are missing the files named Atsiv.exe, Devcon.exe, Devstate32.exe, Devstate64.exe, you have an anti-virus activated.
 You will want to make sure your anti-virus accepts this download.

 You want to be in the overlocking mouse polling rate folder.
 You will then want to find your way to the Sweetlow folder.
-You will want to right click the setup.exe and run as administator.
+You will want to right-click the setup.exe and run as administrator.

 You then should see your mouse appear in the list once the software opens.